MirlindQeriqi/rewards/README.md

 ### Running tests
-Tests are configured to be run on memory DB, which means you don't have to have the DB server running.
+Tests are configured to be run with an in-memory DB, which means you don't have to have the DB server running.
 - To run tests simply do `Run 'All tests'` in your IDE